pnevyk/gryf/README.md

 restrictive encapsulations are:

 * The type of graph clearly communicates the intention and structure.
-* The API is limited such that it is impossible to violate rules of user-desired class of graph.
+* The API is limited such that it is impossible to violate the rules of the user-desired class of graph.
-* Guaranteed properties of a restricted graph can be utilized in choosing a more efficient algorithm.
+* The guaranteed properties of a restricted graph can be utilized in choosing a more efficient algorithm.

 ```rust
 use gryf::storage::AdjMatrix;